kktse/kktse.github.io/_posts/2020-10-25-estimating-vehicle-inertia-properties-with-nhtsa-database.markdown

 The mass properties of a four-wheeled vehicle typically refer to its mass and the position of its centre-of-gravity (CG).
 We will assume that the lateral position of the CG lies along the XZ-plane (ie. the vehicle centre plane).
-This yields four parameters of interest relating the vehicle mass properties.
+This yields four parameters of interest.

 * The vehicle mass, $$m$$ in [$$kg$$]
 * The longitudinal distance from the CG to the front axle, $$a$$ in [$$m$$]